vb-consulting/NpgsqlRest/client.md

 The client application was built from the [`NpgsqlRestClient` project directory](https://github.com/vb-consulting/NpgsqlRest/tree/master/NpgsqlRestClient/).

-To crate a custom build follow these steps:
+To create a custom build follow these steps:

 1) Make sure that you have .NET8 SDK installed and ready.
 2) Clone [NpgsqlRest repository](https://github.com/vb-consulting/NpgsqlRest/tree/master/NpgsqlRest)
 3) Navigate to the [`NpgsqlRestClient` project directory](https://github.com/vb-consulting/NpgsqlRest/tree/master/NpgsqlRestClient/).